Estiqaatsi-bit/KQL/SecOps/Devices-not-sending-logs.md

 # Identify Hosts Not Sending Logs in Sentinel

 ## Description
-This query helps you discover hosts that haven't sent logs in a while, the last log type and the days elapsed since the last log was sent.
+This query helps you discover hosts that haven't sent logs in a while, the last log type, and the days elapsed since the last log was sent.
 You can you use the query to look for specific hosts or any hosts that it is not sending logs.

 ## Search for specific hosts
 ```